Assessment

 It has to be about linguistics, i.e. research on Language and/or languages.

 It has to be on knowledge-oriented (aka “basic”) research, not on application-oriented (aka “applied”) research.
+Language/speech technology topics are not allowed.

-As explained above, you will have to submit a Final Reflection including the product or link to the product of the Group Project by by the deadline of Thursday 12th December at noon.
+As explained above, you will have to submit a Final Reflection including the product or link to the product of the Group Project by by the deadline of Thursday 11th December at noon.

 For any question about assessment, post your question on Piazza (unless it’s of a sensitive nature, then get in touch with Stefano).